claudioscheer/merge-sign-pdf-python/README.md

-# Merge and Sign PDF files command line
+# Merge and Sign PDF files using command line

 This __alpha__ project uses Python to merge and sign PDF files with multiple certificates.